compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

   └──
 ```
 Here, everything is removed from the above example except for information about the basic block structure.
-To first approximation, each basic block is a sequence of statements which _must_ always execute one after the other, before doing something else.
+To first approximation, each basic block is a sequence of statements which _must_ always execute one after the other.
+Once all statements in a basic block have run, we typically either jump to another basic block, or hit a `return` statement.
 In this example, we have three basic blocks -- you can see this from the numbers `1`, `2`, and `3`.
 The first basic block comprises three statements, the second only one statement, and the third two statements.
 Another way to investigate this structure is to look at the control-flow graph associated to the IR: